tednaleid/hadoop-wordcount/README.md

-working version of [Hadoop WordCount] app that's the 'hello world" of hadoop jobs.
+working version of [Hadoop WordCount](http://wiki.apache.org/hadoop/WordCount) app that's the 'hello world" of hadoop jobs.

-The docs on the hadoop wiki are a bit unclear/miselading and I also needed to make a couple of tweaks to the script, including adding the jar to the classpath.
+The docs on the hadoop wiki are a bit unclear/miselading and I also needed to make a couple of tweaks to the script, including adding the jar to the classpath with `setJarByClass` so the full test jar can be found.

-This runs successfully on
+This runs successfully on the Cloudera cdh3u3 distro, and I think should also work on other recent versions such as the Apache "0.20.205.0" release.

     cd /usr/local
     curl -O http://archive.cloudera.com/cdh/3/hadoop-0.20.2-cdh3u3.tar.gz
-    tar xzvf cloudera-demo-vm-cdh3u3-vmware.tar.gz
+    tar xzvf tar xzvf hadoop-0.20.2-cdh3u3.tar.gz

 And adding these things to your bashrc/zshrc: